aksweb/RJPOLICE_HACK_472_CyberKnights_6/README.md

 ## Additional Notes

-- The application uses the MERN stack, with React for the frontend, Express.js for the backend, and MongoDB for data storage.
+- The application uses Flask for the frontend, Express.js for the backend, and MongoDB for data storage.
-- Make sure to set up Google Maps API key in the frontend (`frontend/js/script.js`) for map functionality.
+- Make sure to set up the Google Maps API key in the frontend (`frontend/js/script.js`) for map functionality.
 - Adjust the paths and configurations as needed for your specific setup.

 Feel free to contribute, report issues, or provide feedback!